Automattic/woocommerce-services/readme.txt

 9. Checking on the health of WooCommerce Services

 == Changelog ==

+= 1.10.0 =
+* Add WooCommerce compatibility to plugin header
+* Add ability to refresh server schemas from status page
+* Fix tax calculations for subscription products
+* Fix "limit usage to X items" coupon tax calculation
+* Fix tax calculation for product bundles and add-ons
+* Make phone number optional for shipping labels
+* Only allow label printing for stores using USD
+* Add label printing for stores in Puerto Rico

 = 1.9.1 =
 * Fix PHP Warning when Jetpack is disabled or missing